AlexBelene/Bgapp-DevOps-C-CI-CD-L3/README.md

-# BGApp
+# BGApp forked from Dimitar Zahariev

 A simple web application that lists the top 10 cities in Bulgaria by population.

-Used mostly for demonstration in various courses and presentations.

 Contains the following set of files: